This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Berlese funnel

+- Berlese funnels are cone-shaped devices with a screen on the bottom used as part of the process for identifying infested grain.
 Grain suspected of being infested is placed in the funnel.
-The funnels used by Industry Services hold up to one kilogram of grain.
-The funnels are placed under lights.
-Insects move away from the lights down the funnel and are collected in receptacles placed under the funnels.
+The funnels are placed on a receptacle under lights.
+Insects move away from the heat of the lights down the funnel and are collected in the receptacles for identification.

 - binburnt kernels

-Binburnt kernels closely resemble fireburnt kernels in colour.
-However, in cross section, the binburnt kernel maintains its dense structure and appears smooth and glossy, unlike a fireburnt kernel, which looks like charcoal in cross-section, has numerous air holes, and crumbles easily under pressure.
+Binburnt kernels closely resemble fireburnt kernels in colour, however, a fireburnt kernel looks like charcoal in cross-section, has numerous air holes, and crumbles easily under pressure.

 Blackpoint is a discolouration on the germ end of kernels of grain caused by numerous species of fungi and bacteria.
 Blackpoint is found in barley, triticale and wheat, although there is no separate tolerance defined for blackpoint in barley.